-Criminal and Restraining Order Defense Attorney in Camden County, New Jersey
+Criminal and Restraining Order Defense Attorney Handling Harassment Charges in Camden County, New Jersey

-William Fay is a highly respected criminal defense attorney who regularly represents clients facing criminal charges and restraining orders in Camden County and South Jersey.
-For years, Mr. Fay has used his extensive knowledge and skill to develop and execute the best defense strategies for his clients in courts in South Jersey.
+William Fay is a highly respected criminal defense attorney who regularly represents clients facing criminal charges for harassment, stalking, disorderly conduct, simple assault, and restraining orders in Camden County and South Jersey.
+For years, Mr. Fay has used his extensive knowledge and skill to develop and execute the best defense strategies for his clients in courts in Cherry Hill, Camden, Bellmawr, Berlin, Gloucester Township, and Voorhees.
 In fact, he uses his former position as a Deputy Attorney General working on behalf of the state to craft and execute the best possible defenses for his clients.
 If you are facing harassment charges and/or a restraining order in Camden County, NJ, don’t delay in finding the answers you need.
 To discuss your case with Mr. Fay today, contact his offices at 609-832-3202.
 Consultations are always provided free of charge.

 A person commits a petty disorderly persons offense if, with purpose to harass another, he or she:

 a.
 Makes, or causes to be made, a communication or communications anonymously or at extremely inconvenient hours, or in offensively coarse language, or any other manner likely to cause annoyance or alarm;